 B. The best interests of the child (art.
 3, para.1)

 13. The best interests of the child is a dynamic concept that requires an assessment appropriate to the specific context.
 Although the digital environment was not originally designed for children, they occupy the digital space along with adults.
 Therefore, this principle has a special importance in relation to the digital environment.
-States shall ensure that in all decision-making regarding the provision, regulation, design and management of the digital environment that may impact children’s rights, the best interests of the child shall be a primary consideration.
+States shall ensure that in all decision-making regarding the provision, regulation, design and management of the digital environment that may impact children’s rights, the best interests of the child shall be determined by fulfilling the principles of art.
+12 CRC and be considered a primary consideration.(CRC/C14, para 43)

 14. Comment: As regards paragraph 14 of the General Comment, GER approves the great importance of the best interest of the child as primary consideration in all actions concerning children.
 The current draft Second Amendment Act to the German Youth Protection Act adapts the best interest of the child as its determining principle.